koinotice/genv/README.md

 **A lightweight toolkit for local development with Docker**

-_Lowcal_ is essentially a wrapper around a set of `docker-compose` configurations that make it easy to up a local development environment for Docker.
-It's an ideal choice for those that don't wish to run a full management/orchestration platform on their workstation.
+_Lowcal_ is essentially a wrapper around a set of `docker-compose` configurations that make it easy to up a local/offline development environment for Docker.
+It's an ideal choice for those that don't wish to run a full container management or orchestration platform on their workstation.

 ## Core Services

 * **[Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html)** enables
-  DNS lookups for the `.lowcal` and your own custom domain.
+  DNS lookups for the `lowcal.dev` and your own custom domain.
 * **[Consul](https://consul.io)** is used for service discovery.
 When you register a service via the
   **[Consul Agent HTTP API](https://www.consul.io/api/agent.html)**, it